na-proyectran/speech-assistant-openai-realtime-api-python/README.md

 - The time zone used by `get_current_time` is configurable with the `TIMEZONE` variable (defaults to `Atlantic/Canary`).
 If the specified zone is unavailable, the server falls back to `UTC`.
+- Audio is exchanged as 16-bit little-endian PCM at 24kHz over the WebSocket connection

 Have fun—and remember, HAL is always listening.